-Goal 4, R1: Study the impacts of mitigations to the built environment on reducing health effects from high heat in California.
+Study the impacts of mitigations to the built environment on reducing health effects from high heat in California.

-- Examine mitigation measures in the built environment such as cool surfaces, naturebased solutions, and weatherization. - Understand changes in morbidities and mortalities due to heat related illness; compare to areas where mitigations can be found and areas lacking these mitigations.
-Study the magnitude of the effects of the different mitigations. - Examine the impacts of different racial/ethnic and disadvantaged contexts in communities and compare the frequency and efficacy of mitigation measures in different communities. - Examine the impacts of higher temperatures in different regions of California, which may have more impacts due to reduced adaptation and a lack of mitigations such as air conditioners.
+- Examine mitigation measures in the built environment to reduce urban heat islands and heat effects generally such as cool surfaces, nature-based solutions, including planting shade trees and increasing green spaces, as well as weatherization. - Understand changes in morbidities and mortalities due to heat-related illness, as well as comfort and quality of life indicators; compare areas where mitigations can be found and areas lacking these mitigations.
+Study the effects of the different mitigations. - Examine the impacts of different racial/ethnic and disadvantaged contexts in communities and compare the frequency and efficacy of mitigation measures in different communities. - Examine the impact of urban heat islands on health, comfort, and quality of life indicators, and examine results by race/ethnicity and other relevant demographic indicators such as income.

-Agency: Environmental Protection Agency; Air Resources Board | Health and Human Services Agency; Department of Public Health
+Agency: Environmental Protection Agency; California Air Resources Board | Health and Human Services Agency; Department of Public Health

-Goal 4, R2: Provide health data to support adoption of indoor residential cooling standard.
+Provide health data to support adoption of an indoor residential cooling standard.

-Goal 4, R3: Convene a task force to assess effectiveness of built environment interventions, including cool surface technologies.
+Convene a task force to assess effectiveness of built environment interventions, including cool surface technologies.